The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trenitalia give passengers the option of traveling in first or second class, although the best service and comfort will be found on the Frecciarossa and Frecciargento trains.
 All the trains are fully accessible for passengers with limited mobility.
 On these trains, passengers can expect spacious armchair seating, bathrooms, and large in-carriage storage for luggage.
 Trenitalia trains do not have any limit on the number of luggage passengers may bring.
 The majority of the trains also provide several designated seats for travelers with limited mobility, as well as extra seats for passengers that are traveling with them.
 Pets, provided they are relatively small, are able to travel on Trenitalia trains free of charge.
 Passengers are allowed to bring a bike foldable or disassembled bike onboard.

 There are several ways to help passengers save on their rail travel.
 If possible, try and book in advance.
 Use the Omio journey planner to search dates either side of the intended travel date.
 If passengers can afford some flexibility there may be cheaper dates.
 Finally, avoid traveling during peak hours of travel to obtain a cheaper fare

-When departing from Pisa, you have various train station options to start your trip from including Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
-When arriving in Rome, you can end your route in train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking a train from Pisa, you have a couple of train stations you can depart from including Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
+When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers book a train from Pisa Centrale to Roma Termini most frequently for this route.
+Omio customers traveling this route book their trains from Pisa Centrale to Roma Termini.

 Here are some other resources that might have the information you need